 ARTICLE 1.
 The minimum medical facilities during a game are:

-3. This person must not be a squad member.
+a.
+A registered doctor, registered nurse, registered paramedic or registered physiotherapist must be available.
+This person must not be a squad member.

 c.
 A telephone capable of use to summon the emergency services must be available (A.R.
 13-1-1:II).